jxnkwlp/abp-modules/modules/account/README.md

 ﻿# Account

-Account login enhancements, such as 2fa, account settings.
+Account enhancements, such as 2fa, external login, account settings.